nehaborge/Hospital_Emergency_Room_Analysis/README.md

-# Hospital Emergency Room Dashboard – Monthly Report(USING EXCEL)
+# Hospital Emergency Room Analysis – Monthly Report(Interactive Dashboard USING EXCEL)

 ## Objective:
 To design an interactive and visual dashboard that provides an overview of key metrics in a hospital’s emergency room for the every month of the year.
 Help hospital management monitor performance, patient satisfaction, wait times, admission trends, and department referrals effectively.
+## Dataset Used
+-<a href="https://github.com/nehaborge/Hospital_Emergency_Room_Analysis/blob/main/Hospital%20Emergency%20Room%20Data.csv">Dataset Used </a>

 ## Questions (KPIs)
 1. How many patients visited the ER in year 2023 and 2024?